Kim Dao Selected for the Maine Track Early Assurance Program of Tufts University School of Medicine

 Dao, who is from Saco, Maine, is the 11th UMaine scholar accepted into the Maine Track program.
 She’ll enter Tufts Medical School in fall 2014, several months after she becomes part of the first generation of college graduates in her family.

-Dao, who is the UMaine student body president and Class of 2014 president, earned a 3.97 grade-point average in the fall 2012 semester.
+As a junior, Dao was UMaine student body president and Class of 2014 president.
+She earned a 3.97 grade-point average in the fall 2012 semester.
 Earning a 4.0 semester GPA is still on her bucket list.

 So too is carving out more time to paint, attend concerts and improvisation shows, and become a better ukulele player.
 Dao’s days are packed and that’s the way she likes them.